MaartenBaert/ssr/README.md

 This will compile the 64-bit main program and library, and then the 32-bit library.
 If the 32-bit build fails because libraries are missing, but 64-bit works fine, read the instructions above again :).

 If you want to compile step-by-step, just run configure followed by make.
+Configure with --disable-ffmpeg-versions if your distribution uses libav instead of ffmpeg.
 It's a good idea to build in a separate directory, because you will need to build the library twice (32-bit and 64-bit).
 Look at the 'simple-build-and-install' script to see how this is done.

 You don't need to install the program to use it, but installing will give you a desktop entry and an icon.
 Also, if you don't install the program, you will need to specify where the GLInject libraries are located with LD_LIBRARY_PATH when using OpenGL recording.